-In his book Stalingrad: The Fateful Siege, author Anthony Beever tells the tale of a Soviet lieutenant caught in the madness.
-Captured by the Germans in August 1942, he manages to escape and rejoin the Red Army, where he is promptly arrested, charged under Stalin's Order as a deserter, and sentenced to a penal company.
-Realizing that his sentence is an effective death penalty, he deserts to the Germans!
-We don't know his fate, but since well more than half of the Soviets falling into German hands died and most of the survivors sentenced to the Gulag or executed by the Soviets at the end of war, he was unlikely to have had a happy ending.
+In Stalingrad: The Fateful Siege, Anthony Beever tells the tale of a Soviet lieutenant caught in this madness.
+Captured by the Germans in August 1942, he manages to escape and rejoin the Red Army, where he is promptly arrested, charged as a deserter, and sentenced to a Punishment Company.
+Realizing his sentence is an effective death penalty, he deserts to the Germans!
+We don't know his fate but it is unlikely he had a happy ending.

-Unfortunately, Britain and America are also implicated in this disgraceful episode.
-Between 1945 and 1947, the two countries forcibly repatriated over one million Russians who did not want to return to the Soviet Union.
-While it was the British who insisted on honoring agreements made with Stalin during the course of the war, the Americans eventually went along.
-These returnees were among those sent to the Gulag or shot.
+To their mutual disgrace, both Britain and America contributed to this horror.
+Between 1945 and 1946, the two countries forcibly repatriated over a million Russians who did not want to return to the Soviet Union.
+While it was the British who insisted on honoring agreements made with Stalin during the course of the war, the United States eventually went along.
+The returnees were among those sent to the Gulag or shot.

-Even for those escaping the Gulag or execution, their optimism proved misplaced.
-Stalin believed that after the "laxity" of the war years, Soviet discipline needed to be reimposed to prevent any sliding back from the pre-war accomplishments of the state.
-The post-war years proved grimly repressive for the people of the Soviet Union, with further waves of purges and the elimination of those tiny, fragile zones of personal autonomy some were able to carve out during the war.
-Stalin even ordered the removal of crippled and disabled war veterans from the streets of Moscow because he felt their presence was demoralizing.
-It was in this atmosphere that a young, returning officer, Alexander Solzhenitsyn, found himself sentenced to ten years in the Gulag for telling a joke about Stalin.
+Even for those escaping the Gulag or execution, optimism proved misplaced.
+Stalin believed that after the "laxity" of the war years, Soviet discipline needed to reimposed to prevent any sliding back from the pre-war accomplishments of the state.
+The post-war years proved grimly repressive with further waves of purges and the elimination of those tiny, fragile zones of personal autonomy some had carved out during the war.
+Stalin even ordered the removal of crippled and disabled war veterans from the streets of Moscow because he felt their presence demoralizing.
+It was in this atmosphere that a young returning officer, Alexander Solzhenitsyn, found himself sentenced to ten years in the Gulag for telling a joke about Stalin.

-And I wonder when I'll be home again and the morning answers "Never"I find these the saddest lines in music and no matter how often I hear them they affect me as powerfully the first time I heard them.
-There are other sad songs, but they mostly about imaginary situations.
-This was real.
-This was the betrayal of the hopes and dreams of people caught up in a horrible time, who thought they had survived the worst, only to find themselves condemned to death, exile, continual fear and hopelessness.
-Our narrator, after years of sacrifice on behalf of his country, was one of them.
+And I wonder when I'll be home again and the morning answers, "Never"I find these the saddest line in music and no matter how often I hear them they affect me as powerfully as the first time.
+They represent the betrayal of the hopes and dreams of people caught up in a horrible time, who thought they'd survived the worst, only to find themselves condemned to death, exile, continued fear and hopelessness.

 And the evening sighs and the steely Russian skies go on forever

-We take leave of our narrator at this point as he disappears into the mist beneath the steely Russian skies, to an unknown fate, like so many other millions.
-It seems appropriate to end with some lines from the poet Osip Mandlestam (1891-1938), who himself died in a Gulag transit camp after being sentenced for committing "counter-revolutionary activities" - writing a poem mocking Stalin:
+We take leave of our narrator as he disappears into the mist beneath the steely Russian skies passing to an unknown fate, like so many other millions.
+We'll end with some lines from the poet Osip Mandlestam (1891-1938), who himself died in a Gulag transit camp after sentencing for committing "counter-revolutionary activities" consisting of writing a poem mocking Stalin.